Welcome to the Graduate Group in Computer Science!

-Welcome to the UC Davis Department of Computer Science!
+Welcome to the Computer Science program!
 You have received an offer of admission to our program and we look forward to seeing you here on campus.
-Before you start here in the fall, there are a few steps that you should take care of.
+Before you start here in the Fall, there are a few steps that you should take care of.

-- The first step to take care of is to submit your Statement of Intent to Register, if you have not already.
-You can find the statement in your acceptance letter to our program.
-Your student ID number was also listed on your acceptance letter.
+- The first step to take care of is to submit your Statement of Intent to Register (SIR), if you have not already.
+You may submit your SIR Yes via your admission portal where you originally applied.
+Your student ID number can be found listed on your acceptance letter.
 This number is used often when interacting with university services, so you may want to remember it.

 - First Steps and Computing Accounts

-After you’ve submitted your Statement of Intent to Register to our program, the Office of Graduate Studies has a list of steps to take, including making your campus computing account and your UC Davis email account.
+After you’ve submitted your Statement of Intent to Register to our program, UC Davis Graduate Studies has a list of steps to take, including making your campus computing account and your UC Davis email account.
 Your UC Davis email account is the method in which you will be contacted by most, if not all, university services.
-There are also departmental computer accounts.
-Ken Gribble, the department’s system administrator, will give you information and access to those accounts at the department orientation.

-Once you have finished those first steps, read the Graduate Student Guide.
+Once you have finished those first steps, read the Graduate Studies Resource Guide and the Helpful Resources for GGCS Students webpage.
 There are other steps that you will need to take before you start here, such as:

 ♦ Arranging transportation, whether it be by car, bike, bus or otherwise.